Summer 1993

 “Writer-director Carla Simón is a gifted storyteller who is able to convey a lot even in such prosaic scenes as washing a dress, climbing trees, and indulging in a popsicle treat (with one in each hand).
 Recommended. ” – Tom Keogh, Video Librarian

 Although my story sounds very dramatic, I didn’t experience the first summer with my new family only as a tragedy.
-I was a child and as a child I kept playing, laughing and having good moments even if I missed my mum.
-For me it was very important to make a luminous film that could contain sadness and hope at the same time, and that’s why avoiding sentimentality was very important.
+I was a child, and as a child, I kept playing, laughing, and having good moments even when I missed my mum.
+For me, it was very important to make a luminous film that could contain sadness and hope at the same time, and that’s why avoiding sentimentality was very important.